 Someone is harassing me across various functions on Facebook (photos, comments, private messages, etc.).
 Do I still need to report each instance separately?

 Yes.
-You can always check the status of your report in the Support Inbox and Facebook notifies and updates you there once they’ve reviewed it.
+You can always check the status of your report in the Support Inbox and Facebook notifies and updates you there once they have reviewed it.

-If you feel like your case wasn’t handled adequately, you can report it again.
+If you feel like your case wasn’t handled adequately, you should try to report it again.
 If a mistake was made and Facebook reverses its decision, they will update you in the Support Inbox.

 If you don’t have a Facebook account, you can report a violation of Facebook Terms with this form.
 You will be asked to indicate the type of abuse, which may include: